GuillaumeLam/PaCalC/README.md

 - medium -> 2 dataset folds (used to make sure cross-validation code is running smoothly)
 - paper -> full dataset folds with graphs used in the paper

+The main function to utilize is `PaCalC_F1_cv`.
+This function allows to run cross-validation on the irregular walking surfaces dataset for a generalized calibration curve per label.
+Onwards, functions are wrappers for the argument parsing & different versions.

 ## Re-use of Code

 To reuse the code for your personal usage, methods of `util_functions.py` are written to be dataset agnostic.
 The methods of `main.py` show the usage of the methods for the irregular walking surfaces dataset.